Safety in our Schools

 What are emergency plans?

+Central Valley CSD has a district-wide safety plan that outlines general safety procedures.
+The public can view a copy of the current safety plan here.
 Each school building has a detailed plan designed to cover any foreseeable emergency situation—some unthinkable just a decade ago.
 The specifics of the plan are routinely updated to reflect the latest concerns and the best advice responding to those concerns.
-The plans are not shared with the public to better protect students in the event of a crisis.
+Detailed, building-level plans are not shared with the public to better protect students in the event of a crisis.

 Why does the district conduct drills?